 Urban said the tremendous heat and energy released during the motor testing blasts away soil and rock, essentially pulverizing the natural limestone rock at the test site.

-The tests not only draw a crowd of space industry executives and media, but they attract busloads of children and others who want to feel the ground rumble and watch the spectacular plumes fill the sky.
+The tests not only draw a crowd of space industry executives and media, but attract busloads of children and others who want to feel the ground rumble and watch the spectacular plumes fill the sky.

 Urban said environmental regulators took samples from nine drinking wells and six soil samples in 2011.
 The testing spanned private well locations in the towns of Penrose and Thatcher and community wells that serve Marble Hills, Bothwell, Thatcher-Penrose, West-Corrine and the Bear River Water Conservancy District, which supplies agricultural and municipal water to much of the area.